 D. Work with partners on Emergency Management and Preparedness.

 i.
 Coordinate emergency planning and preparedness exercises which require mobilization of facilities such as the Redmond Airport.

 ii.
 Participate in Cascadia related emergency planning and preparedness.

-C. Maintain and strengthen Redmond’s relationship with State activities and partnerships.
+C. Maintain Redmond’s positive working relationship with State activities and partnerships.

 i.
-Strategically promote the placement and appointment of Redmond representatives to state and regionally significant committees.
+Strategically promote the placement and appointment of Redmond representatives to committees which have state and regionally significance.

 ii.
 Strategically promote Redmond priorities and initiatives to appointed and elected state officials and statewide committees.